Get high-speed fiber internet in your area

 Homeowners and renters have growing fiber-optic internet options.
-You can choose from some of the following fiber internet providers where available in your area.
+If available, you may be able to choose a fiber internet plan from one of the providers below.

-Many fiber internet providers offer a range of speeds up to 1,000 Mbps.
-Where available, fiber internet can give you amazing internet speeds, high service reliability and allow your family to enjoy online entertainment on more devices.
+Most fiber internet providers offer a range of speeds up to 1,000 Mbps.
+By using tiny strands of glass instead of copper line connections, fiber internet can give you some of the fastest internet speeds, high service reliability and allow your family to enjoy online entertainment on more devices.